paglySalva/mdt-consumer/README.md

 # mdt-publisher
-A simple AMQP publisher for the MindNet project
+A simple AMQP consumer service for the MindNet project